 1. a licence to use the Entertainment Partners Self Service System (“the Entertainment Partners platform”, “the platform”) – an online platform to search, book, co-ordinate and pay supporting artists primarily for film, TV and advertising projects;

 2. A back office and payroll service to process payments from hirers to artists and agencies in an efficient and transparent way (“Back Office Service”).

 3. An additional service to the Agency which is to allow access to a pool of supporting artists verified and available to work in the film, TV and advertising industries (“artists”).

-For the avoidance of any doubt, we the Agency are a Data Controller and POP are a Data Processor of your information.
+For the avoidance of any doubt, we the Agency are a Data Controller and Entertainment Partners are a Data Processor of your information.

 4. What if I don’t provide some or all of the information requested?

 The impact of this will depend on what information you withhold, but the main impacts may be:

 We will not be able to process your subscription